PolybiusKai/preflight_weather/README.md

 ruby bin/run
 ```
 ## Usage
 Once the program has started you will be prompted to enter your name followed by a greeting and a list of menu items.
-These menu items will be how you can access the different types of data ie METARs data.
+These menu items will be how you can access the different types of data ie METARs data and Stations data; all found by its ICAO Code.
 If you at any time forget your way, you can always type 'help' to bring the menu back.

 ```
 >> help